 This ancient practice is the historic source of the phrase we use today, ‘tying the knot’.

-A hand-fasting is a beautiful practice which can be done as a stand-alone ceremony, or as part of a larger wedding ceremony.
+Hand-fasting is a beautiful practice which can be done as a stand-alone ceremony, or as part of a larger wedding ceremony.
 It is done by binding the hands of the couple together, using coloured cords or ribbons, with different colours involving different symbolism.
 You can choose the colours that resonate with your own plans for your lives together.
 Sometimes it may represent a temporary commitment, for instance for a year and a day, and then it can be renewed in the future if the couple so desire, but it can also be a symbol of permanent commitment.

-The cords or ribbons are tied in such a way that they can be kept (still knotted) on an altar or other sacred space in your home after your marriage, as a visible representation of your lives being intertwined.
+The cords or ribbons are tied in such a way that they can be kept (still knotted) on an altar or other sacred space in your home after your ceremony, as a visible representation of your lives being intertwined.

 Many times, after a period of marriage or perhaps after a period of temporary hand-fasting, a couple want to renew their commitment to each other in front of Great Spirit.
 This may be after a difficult time in the relationship and then reconciliation, or it may be to celebrate a significant anniversary, or to renew their vows after the birth of a child.